×

 • IBM WatsonX

 Many self-hosted or self-managed model servers claim API compatibility with OpenAI.
 It is possible to configure the OpenShift Lightspeed OpenAI provider to point to an API-compatible model server.
 If the model server is truly API-compatible, especially with respect to authentication, then it may work.
-These configurations have not been tested by Red Hat, and issues related to their use are outside the scope of Developer Preview support.
+These configurations have not been tested by Red Hat, and issues related to their use are outside the scope of Technology Preview support.

 For OpenShift Lightspeed configurations with Red Hat OpenShift AI, you must host your own LLM provider.